seebs/libbaggotry/ReadMe.txt

 	Library.LibBaggotry.split(baggish, size)
 		Like merge, but tries to get everything into stacks of exactly size, and coalesce leftovers into a single stack.
+	Library.LibBaggotry.slotspec_p(slotspec)
+		Returns true if 'slotspec' is a valid slotspec Library.LibBaggotry.rarity_p(rarity)
+		Returns a non-nil value if 'rarity' is a valid rarity (one of 'trash', 'common', 'uncommon', 'rare', 'epic', or 'relic') Non-nil values are 1 for trash and increase with quality.